jzbor/moonwm/README.md

 ### Set personal defaults in .profile
 MoonWM tries to use sensible defaults if it finds them on the system.
-Howerver you might want to explicitly define your default applications like a terminal or browser, especially if you have multiple installed.
+However you might want to explicitly define your default applications like a terminal or browser, especially if you have multiple installed.
 You can do this by adding the according variable to your `~/.profile` as shown below.
 ```sh
 export BROWSER="firefox"